Matthias Walter

 Matthias Walter , zoo elephant keeper in Germany

-Born ? in Germany dead ? in Germany .
+Walter was born * ? in Germany dead ? , in Germany .

 1911: elephant keeper Matthias Walter mentioned, he later (1915?) brought elephant Jenny to war service.
 Walter was badly wounded 1918 during WWII.